cabo/restatement/draft-bormann-restatement.md

 mere checklist of items (not necessarily complete!) that must be implemented instead of actually identifying where the requirement and possibly its finer points come from.

+## Increasing Availability from a Source with Restricted Access

+In some cases, normative information from a cited document is not openly available, but only under specific conditions that cannot be expected to be satisfied by all users of the referencing document, such as membership in an organization or payment of a non-trivial fee.
+It may be appropriate to restate information from such a source so the referencing document becomes useful.

 ## Trying to Raise Attention to a Detail Deemed Surprising